-To be honest, I liked the buildings and statues, but I understand where the locals are coming from with their criticism that the building frenzy is simply reckless spending.
-Essential services like health, education and employment have suffered, and in North Macedonia which is dubbed one of the poorest countries in Europe, every denar counts.
+To be honest, I liked the buildings and statues.
+But, I understand where the locals are coming from with their criticism that the building frenzy is simply reckless spending, particularly when essential services like health, education and employment are suffering.
+And, in North Macedonia which is dubbed one of the poorest countries in Europe, every denar counts.

 We arrived in this strong orthodox Christian country on Easter weekend.
 Brightly coloured eggs (boiled eggs) were everywhere.
 The Julian calendar dictates Easter and Christmas here; a change from our Gregorian calendar.

 The old bazaar with its Ottoman influence was a fantastic place to spend time.
 It’s a twisting maze of shops, cafes, mosques, caravanserai and hotels.

 Away from the bazaar we found these sites